ritchie46/ritchievink.com/content/post/fem-3.md

 date = "2017-03-12T21:35:33+02:00"
 draft = false
 title = "Python 1D FEM Example 3"
+description = "Example code for 1D FEM in Python."

 +++

 # Python 1D FEM Example 3.

+A while ago I wrote a FEM package for basic frames and trusses in Python.

+This is a basic example that shows how to use it.

+You can download it on [github](https://github.com/ritchie46/structural_engineering)

 ![view](/img/fem/example_3/example.png)